needle4j/needle4k/src/site/injection.md

 During the object under test instantiation it is possible to execute lifecycle methods annotated with PostConstruct.
-The `@PostConstruct` annotation is used on a method that needs to be executed after dependency injection is done, but before any business methods may be called on the componet.
+The `@PostConstruct` annotation is used on a method that needs to be executed after dependency injection is done, but before any business methods may be called on the component.
 By default, lifecycle methods are ignored.
-The execution can be activated by the annotation `@ObjectUnderTest`.
+The execution can be activated by the annotation `@ObjectUnderTest(postconstruct = true)`.

 ```java